 #1.
 Undue delay of serve:

-Even the receiver should be ready for the service and shouldn’t cause undue delay.
+Not only the server, even the receiver should be ready for the service and shouldn’t cause unnecessary delay.
 The judge swings the right arm to the left, indicating the player has been penalised.

 Read more: How to serve better in Badminton?